tvdboom/ATOM/docs_sources/user_guide/plots.md

 * The `filename` parameter is used to save the plot.
 * The `display` parameter determines whether to show or return the plot.

+!!! info
+    In some [plotting methods][prediction-plots], it's possible to plot separate lines for different subsets of the rows.
+For example, to compare the results on the train and test set.
+For these cases, either provide a sequence to the `rows` parameter for every line you want to draw, e.g., `#!python atom.plot_roc(rows=("train", "test"))`, or provide a dictionary where the keys are the names of the sets (used in the legend) and the values are the corresponding selection of rows, selected using any of the aforementioned approaches, e.g, `#!python atom.plot_roc(rows={"0-99": range(100), "100-199": range(100, 200})`.
+    Note that for these methods, using `#!python atom.plot_roc(rows="train+test")`, only plots one line with the data from both sets.
+See the [advanced plotting example][example-advanced-plotting].

 <br>

 ## Aesthetics